bernhardAxonIvy/doc/source/engine-guide/reference/migration-wizard.rst

 Migration Wizard
 ----------------

-The Migration Wizard helps you to migrate crucial configurations from an old Axon Ivy Engine to your new Axon Ivy Engine environment.
+The Migration Wizard helps you to migrate all crucial configurations from an old Axon Ivy Engine installation to your new Axon Ivy Engine.

 The Wizard is expected to be run from a downloaded and untouched Axon Ivy Engine.
 Please consult the :ref:`migration` chapter for detailed instructions when to use